BlenderAid/Asset-Flinger/README.md

 # Known Bugs
 * When using *Your Library*, the Asset Flinger menu displays the whole path to your library.
 Should be only the folder's name
-* When you set up a wrong path for *Your Library* in the add-on's Preferences, you get an error message and the 3D view goes a little darker and doesn't go away until you restart whole Blender
+* When you set up a wrong path for *Your Library* in the add-on's Preferences, you get an error message when using the custom path in the add-on in 3D view.
+Also, the 3D view goes a little darker and doesn't go away until you restart whole Blender
 * While in the Asset Flinger menu and doing an Alt-Tab to switch programs, and then coming back to Blender, the menu appears to all open 3D views.
 Very annoying.